Stability of dark solitons in a bubble Bose-Einstein condensate

-The aim of the research we present concerns a study on the spectral stability of dark solitons under discrete $m-$angular modes within a BEC confined on the surface of a bubble in the approximation of a 2D spherical hollow shell~\cite{2021Andriati}.
-We show the occurrence of exactly one unstable mode for each $m \geq 2$.
-These unstable modes induce snake-like excitations, which break the condensate into pieces, as observed in~\cite{2021Andriati}.
+The aim of the present study concerns on the spectral stability of dark solitons under discrete $m-$angular modes within a BEC confined on the surface of a bubble in the approximation of a 2D spherical hollow shell~\cite{2021Andriati}.
+We show the occurrence of exactly one unstable mode for each $m \geq 2$, which induces a snake-like excitation that breaks the condensate into pieces, as observed in~\cite{2021Andriati}.
 As verified numerically, an $m-$dominated unstable mode is followed by the creation of $m$ vortex-antivortex pairs, in agreement with our analytical predictions.

-This letter is organized as follows.
-We first present the theoretical model for an atomic BEC confined to the surface of a perfect sphere, named a bubble.
+Next, we first present the theoretical model for an atomic BEC confined to the surface of a perfect sphere, named a bubble.
 Dark solitons, together with the asymptotic approximations in the limit of small and large chemical potentials, are obtained analytically and numerically, supported by Supplemental Material (SM)~\cite{SP}.
 We then report the analytical results of the corresponding stability analysis, demonstrating they are in excellent agreement with numerical observations.
 Finally, we report outcomes of the nonlinear dynamics of the system, from which it follows that the instabilities result in the formation of vortex dipoles on the dark soliton condensate.